 Raptors, NW Vultures and Osprey Notes

-Most accipitrids and the osprey exhibit reverse size dimorphism where females are larger than males.
-New World vultures only exhibit minimal plumage and size dimorphism; an exception is an Andean condor which shows a higher degree of plumage dimorphism.
+Most raptors and Osprey exhibit reverse size dimorphism where the females are larger than males.
+New World Vultures only exhibit minimal plumage and size dimorphism; an exception is an Andean Condor which shows a higher degree of plumage dimorphism.
 It’s difficult to identify gender when photographing lone individuals.

-Two of my favourite raptor species are the endemic Galapagos hawk because it is one of the few endemic raptors.
-And the white-bellied sea-eagle that starts with brown plumage changing to white at the age of five to six.
-The supplementary gallery below shows the plumage of juvenile, immature and adult birds.
+Two of my favourite raptor species are the endemic Galapagos Hawk because it is one of the few endemic raptors.
+And the White-bellied Sea Eagle that starts with brown plumage changing to white at the age of five to six.
+A supplementary gallery below shows the plumage of juvenile, immature and adult birds.

-Oriental honey-buzzard identification of subspecies is difficult because there are several morphs of the.
+Crested or Oriental Honey-buzzard identification of subspecies is difficult because there are several morphs of the.
 I think the male is a ‘dark morph’ and the female a ‘normal morph’, probably both ssp torquatus.
 Males have dark eyes, while females have yellow eyes.

 I’ve photographed the displayed species in habitats that included gardens, forest, woodland, often near fresh or saltwater in Australia, England, Singapore, Trinidad, Ecuador, Galapagos and New Zealand.
 Some species were breeding residents, while others were migratory or seasonal visitors.

-Plumage of Juvenile, Immature and Adult White-bellied Sea-eagles
+The plumage of Juvenile, Immature and Adult White-bellied Sea Eagles

 Images are showing phases in plumage from juvenile through first and second-year immatures to young-adult and adult, which takes around four to five years.
-Adults breed around six years, and they probably have around a 30 years life span.
+Adults breed around six years, and they probably have around a thirty-year life span.